 Richard Hoggart gets it right in the first sentence of his introduction to this edition: “Lady Chatterley’s Lover is not a dirty book.”
 I didn’t lose all hope straight away, because he insisted that “dirty minds look for dirt”, so I was sure I’d be able to find some somewhere.
 After all, the premise is so promising: Lady C is trapped in a sexless marriage (Sir Hubby was been paralysed by a war wound, and we’re all just meant to accept that there’s no way a person with a disability could have sex, okay?), so she goes about finding other ways to keep herself entertained.
 Lawrence does his part to set the stage, skipping over all of their early lives together so the reader comes straight into (what you would assume is going to be) the action.

-In fact, it’s Sir Hubby – fancying himself quite the progressive intellectual – that suggests Lady C find herself a meaningless shag on the side, and get herself knocked up.
+In fact, it’s Sir Hubby – fancying himself quite the progressive intellectual – that suggests Lady C find herself a shag or two on the side, and get herself knocked up.
 He wants a kid around to take care of all the trees he’s planted once he’s dead, which is as good a reason to procreate as any, I suppose?
 Lady C is keen on the idea, because this marriage is the worst: they’re both dead inside and basically indifferent to one another.
 Off she trots, and I rub my hands together in glee: bring on the smut!

 Only I get to about a third of the way through, and it’s all still really hum-drum.
 Lady C’s life sucks.
 She mopes a lot about how much her life sucks.
 She finds a lover and fucks him, twice, but he turns out to be a bit of a dickhead (he has a cry about having to wait around and stay erect while she finishes – damn, masculinity is fragile).
 So, that doesn’t work out, and then Lady C’s life sucks so much that she basically wants to die.
 Sir Hubby throws a little bitch fit of his own, because Lady C wants to get a servant.
 There’s a lot of arguments about capitalism.
 Where.
 Is.
 The.
 Filth?

-She does her best to salvage the situation – by roping her father and sister into a plot to convince Sir Hubby that the foetus is actually someone else’s, but that spectacularly flops.
+She does her best to salvage the situation – by roping her father and sister into a plot to convince Sir Hubby that the foetus is actually someone else’s, but that spectacularly flops (shocking, I know).
 She has half an idea to marry Bogan Baby Daddy Gamekeeper instead, but he’s not acting happy enough about the pregnancy.
 And this is pretty much where the novel ends: Lady C and Bogan Baby Daddy Gamekeeper sitting around at opposite as the opposite ends of the country, waiting for divorces from their respective spouses.
 The ending is almost as anticlimactic as the sex scenes.

 I had such high hopes, and Lady Chatterley’s Lover shat all over them.
 The only redeeming quality was a few cracking one-liners: